Dynamical systems approach to stellar modelling in $f(G, B)$ gravity: Dynamical systems approach

-The blue curve is transversely attracting in parts of the third quadrant, illustrating set-wise (manifold) stability rather than pointwise sinks.
-A tiny numerical regularization \(D\mapsto D+\varepsilon\) is used at the origin to avoid division by zero; this does not affect qualitative features.

-How do we interpet the behaviour of $U$ and $V$ with regards to $\mu$ and $\nu$ the original coordinates?
+How do we interpret the behaviour of $U$ and $V$ with regards to $\mu$ and $\nu$ the original coordinates?
 Recall \(U=r\,\mu'(r)\), \(V=r\,\nu'(r)\), \(X=\ln r\).
-Transversely attracting segments of the fixed curves represent similarity relations between \(\mu'\) and \(\nu'\) such that nearby trajectories return to these relations as \(r\) varies, while motion along the curve remains neutral that is no point sink exists because equilibria come in curves.
+Transversely attracting segments of the fixed curves represent similarity relations between \(\mu'\) and \(\nu'\) such that nearby trajectories return to these relations as \(r\) varies, while motion along the curve remains neutral that is: no point sink exists because equilibria are invariant submanifolds.